micytao/smolvlm-demo/BUILD_AND_DEPLOY.md

 # SmolVLM Real-time Camera Demo - Build & Deploy Guide

-This guide shows how to build and deploy the SmolVLM real-time camera demo as a single container on OpenShift using Podman.
+This guide shows how to build and deploy the SmolVLM real-time camera demo with modern UI as a single container on OpenShift using Podman.

 ## Prerequisites